 2. Non-elite receptions for elite users.
 This is the first category from the other side—the Free Library as seen by a draftsman in Trumbauer’s office.
 It’s easiest to recognize in the work of painters, who often (but not always) belong to a non-elite stratum of society but who control the content and execution of the work they do for elite patrons.
 John Vanderlyn (1775–1852) came from a family of artisan painters; his father was a dealer in art supplies.
 If Aaron Burr had not noticed him, he might have remained in obscurity in upstate New York; instead, his neo-classical and academic paintings, like Ariadne Asleep on the Island of Naxos at PAFA, earned him fame and the patronage of nineteenth-century elites in government and art.

 3. Non-elite receptions for non-elite users.
-These are in some ways the most interesting and the hardest to document, especially in the 2000mummers36historical record.
+These are in some ways the most interesting and the hardest to document, especially in the historical record.
 Any street of row houses in North or West or South Philadelphia will have porches or entryways whose paired, Doric or Tuscan columns support a triangular pediment.
 These are the work of journeyman architects or builders working from pattern books, and their names are hard to find—but they reflect someone’s taste.
 Hardly a Mummers’ Parade goes by without at least one string band riffing on Rome or ancient Greece.
 In nineteenth-century Philadelphia, middle- and upper-class patrons streamed to the elite Arch Street, Chestnut Street, and Walnut Street Theaters to enjoy divas like Adeleide Ristori in the title role of Ernst Legouvé’s Medea, but in 1870 Duprez and Benedict’s Minstrels could draw a crowd to their theater at 47-49 North Seventh Street for a skit called “Medea, or Ristori Restored.”
 This non-elite reception has left no trace except for a tiny ad in the Philadelphia Evening Telegraph.

 That’s why the work being done at Monument Lab during these past three weeks has been important.
 It democratizes the process of monument making; in my typology, it moves it from category one or two to category three.
 Can the result be a monument that includes and continues Philadelphia’s non-elite receptions of Greece and Rome?